dylanrichardson/album-recommender/README.md

 ### Design/Evaluation Achievements
 - **Netflix Style Design**: We tried to follow the Gestalt principle of similarity to create a Netflix-style design that users might find familiar.
 - **Animated collapsible content sections**: We designed the site in three sections: search, favorites, and recommendations.
 If any of these three sections are empty, it will shrink, allowing the other sections to expand, both enlarging the content on the screen and reducing negative space.
 - **Responsive/Interactive elements**: The site contains many user interaction triggers such as hovering over albums and loading indicators.
+One other very difficult addition we added to ensure usability was adding scrolling banners on the artists and songs.
+You can see this by looking at an album whose name is too long to fit.
+When you hover your mouse over this it will scroll like a news taper, then loop back, so that you can see the whole name.
 - **Scrolling Accessibility**: We added arrows on each album carousel in order to accommodate users who are unable to scroll horizontally, as well as provide an indication for the dimensions of the carousel.